 The key to picking the type of content to use for this phase of the process is in knowing what your potential customer wants to know.
 If they want to know how to use your product, then how-to guides and videos are the perfect content medium to capitalize on bottom of funnel leads and nurture them towards conversion.

 You can even offer free education tools to give your leads resources to grow into your product before they ever complete the purchase.
 The amount of time spent on this type of content will be worthwhile as it can be used again and again to help customers with your products.
 Live demonstration videos are again useful at this point too.

 This is the point in the funnel where you’re helping them make up their mind.
-Bottom of funnel content is also called decision making content and by the time you’ve identified the problem and put yourself forward as a solution, it’s now time to show exactly why they should choose your products and not only should they choose your products, but that they want to choose your product.
+Bottom-of-funnel content is also called decision-making content and by the time you’ve identified the problem and put yourself forward as a solution, it’s now time to show exactly why they should choose your products and not only should they choose your products, but that they want to choose your product.

 The same type of approach and content can work here too.
 It’s all about saying “yes those other options exist, but we are the right one for you.”

-Once you’ve refocused your funnel strategy to focus on nurturing bottom of funnel leads as well as top and middle, you’re probably wondering “well how will I know if it’s working?”
+Once you’ve refocused your funnel strategy to focus on nurturing bottom-of-funnel leads as well as top and middle, you’re probably wondering “well how will I know if it’s working?”
 There are numerous key metrics to take a look at that can tell you how successful you are with your marketing strategy.

-Managing your leads throughout the funnel is an ongoing process.
+Managing your leads throughout the funnel is an ongoing Buying process.
 As your leads move through the funnel, the approach you take and the content you produce needs to change as well.

 The way you use content and SEO in bottom of the funnel lead conversion is entirely different from top of funnel content.
 If you’re struggling to develop lead-specific content to make those conversions, then it’s a good idea to consult with an SEO agency to see how they can help you produce more targeted content.